 Make sure to have a balance of intake and exhaust avenues to properly ventilate your home.
-In the attic, remember that the flow of air is limited by the amount of intake.
-If a ventilation system is balanced, half of it will be provided by exhaust vents in the upper portion of your attic, with the other half provided by intake vents.
+In the attic, remember that the the amount of intake limits the flow of air.
+With a balanced ventilation system, exhaust vents in the upper portion of your attic provide half of it, while intake vents provide the other half.

 Call your utility company.
 Many offer rebates for whole house fan installation.
-Also explore whether any state or federal tax credits are available.
+Also explore whether any state or federal tax credits exist.

 Many companies offer 10-year warranties.
-Be sure to check out the warranty before making a purchase.
+Absolutely check out the warranty before making a purchase.

 Old whole house fans tended to be noisy, consume considerable energy, require frequent maintenance (belt-driven ones need the belts changed periodically), and are not well insulated.
-The newer whole house fans are well engineered to take care of these problems in multiple ways.
+Better engineered new whole house fans take care of these problems in multiple ways.

 • A quiet fan.
 Because whole-house fans are running most of the time, it’s important for them to be quiet.
 Fans are rated by “sones.”
 According to the American Society of Heating, Refrigerating and Air-Conditioning Engineers (ASHRAE), whole-house fans should not be louder than 1.0 sones.